 What Is the Best Fertilizer for My Lawn?

 The hallmark of a healthy lawn is a deep green color and the ability to grow back after normal wear and tear and regular mowing.
 Sometimes, however, grass needs some extra help in the form of nutrients that are not readily available in the soil to stay healthy.
-In this case, you can apply a lawn fertilizer that will revitalize and enrich the soil, providing your grass with the nourishment it requires.
+In this case, you can apply a lawn fertilize that will revitalize and enrich the soil, providing your grass with the nourishment it requires.
 Lawn fertilization is not difficult and almost any homeowner can quickly learn the right type of fertilizer to buy and how to apply it properly.
 Fertilizer can help you grow a lawn that is dense enough to fight weeds while standing up to disease, insects and foot traffic.

 Before you buy lawn fertilizer, consider the following questions:

 • Are you fertilizing cool-season or warm-season grass?

 • When should you begin fertilizing your lawn for best results?